 Try It Yourself

-Welcome!
+Welcome to the Dovetail Academy!
 It's great to see you in our Academy to try Dovetail yourself.
-The goal of this course is to familiarize yourself with our no code integration platform to enable you to built your own integrations.
+The goal of this course is to familiarize you with our no code integration platform so that soon you can build your own integrations.

 This introduction is divided into two parts:

-• In the Demo Examples section you'll find all the information to guide you through the predefined examples that are already in your Dovetail demo environment.
-You'll learn your way around the interface, the components and basic integration patterns.
+- In the Demo Examples section you'll find all the information to guide you through the predefined examples that are already in your Dovetail demo environment.
+You'll learn about the interface, components, and basic integration patterns.

 Don't hesitate to contact us if you have any questions or remarks.